aiidaplugins/aiida-crystal17/README.md

 3. Define environmental variables in `~/.bashrc`, as detailed in `cry17_scripts/cry17.bashrc`
 4. Copy or symlink the `cry17_scripts/runcry17` script into `/usr/local/bin/`

+## Coding Style

+The code style is tested using [prospector](https://prospector.readthedocs.io/en/master/), with the configuration set in `.prospector.yaml`.

+Editors like PyCharm have automatic code reformat utilities, which should adhere to this standard.

 # License